 Police arrest second man in Beckley kidnapping case

 Jun.
-26—Beckley Police Department detectives and U.S. Marshals Office on Thursday arrested a Detroit man who allegedly beat and threatened a Beckley man and kept him in a dog cage in May, BPD Chief Detective Morgan Bragg reported Friday.
+26—Beckley Police Department detectives and the U.S. Marshals Office on Thursday arrested a Detroit man who is accused of beating and threatening a Beckley man and keeping him in a dog cage in May, BPD Detective Sgt.
+Morgan Bragg reported Friday.

 James D. Meeks-Little, 28, is charged with one count each of kidnapping, malicious wounding and conspiracy to commit a felony for his alleged role in an attack against another man.